 Obviously, it’s the Caribbean.

 Yes, for all of my love of beaches and tropical islands, I have yet to make it to the Caribbean.
 I count it as one of my biggest travel oversights.
-I was hoping to finally get to a few of its islands in 2020, but that no longer seems likely.
 Top of my Caribbean list at the moment is Jamaica, St Lucia, and the Dominican Republic, but it changes all the time.

 The South Pacific always calls my name, as you know, and I’m craving heading to Samoa, Vanuatu, and the Fijian Yasawa Islands, in particular.